Error Spotting in English Types, Short Tricks, and Tips

 • Pattern recognition

-Why Is Error Spotting Important in Competitive Exams?
+Why is Error Spotting Important in Competitive Exams?

 Error Spotting questions check your attention to detail and grammar proficiency.
 They are often considered easy to moderate in difficulty and are highly scoring if you know the rules.